halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 - Enter a *chroot* environment on the host's root directory

 From there, the remote attacker has effectively "escaped" the container and can perform arbitrary actions on the host system.

-You can try this escape on that system or a system of your own.
-However, the instantiation of a new, highly privileged container may raise some eyebrows to anyone paying attention to the list of running containers, or if the host has any real alerting set up.
-Further, as the author, some of my own goals were to shed light on the details of this particular system.

 For now, let's roll with the speculation that this host is part of a container orchestration process.
 Perhaps its configuration predates a more robust solution, like Kubernetes.